spacedvoid/connection/connection-core/src/main/markdown/module.md

 # Package io.github.spacedvoid.connection.utils

-Contains some utilities for the API and implementations.
+Contains some utilities for the implementations.